-Arkansas is finally set to pass a hate crimes law — but critics call it ‘hate crimes lite’
+Arkansas is finally set to pass a hate-crime law — but critics call it ‘hate crimes lite’

 On the right, the conservative Family Council denounced the bill as “so ambiguous that it’s impossible to know just how far-reaching this legislation may be,” while state Rep. Josh Miller (R) said Monday ahead of a vote that he thinks legislators are “just satisfying some national need for correctness.”

-Hutchinson said in a statement Monday that though he will sign SB 622, he supported a “more specific” incarnation.
+The bill’s sponsors acknowledge that the issue is hotly contested but said the bill is meant to cover everyone.

-The bill’s sponsors acknowledge that the issue is hotly contested but said it is meant to cover everyone.
+“The bill in front of you today is comprehensive — it’s substantial,” said House Speaker Matthew Shepherd (R).

-“The bill in front of you today is comprehensive — it’s substantial,” said House Speaker Matthew Shepherd (R), saying he knows some will not consider it “checking the box” of a hate crimes bill.
+Hutchinson said in a statement that he supported a “more specific” bill but defended the legislature’s work: “This is a stronger version of hate crime legislation than many states have,” he said.

-The bill passed the state Senate 22-7 and the House 65-26 after some lawmakers gave impassioned objections.
+The bill passed the state Senate 22 to 7 and the House 65 to 26 after some lawmakers gave impassioned objections.

 “I know that you’re going to vote for it because it makes you feel good,” Sen. Linda Chesterfield (D), who is Black, told her colleagues on the floor last week.
 But “the dose of medicine, as far as I’m concerned, is insufficient,” she added.